rit-vip-echoes/.github/profile/mergeConflicts.md

 # Merge Conflicts
 ## How to Resolve
 1. When in doubt about what to do, ask others for help.
+Merge conflicts can't hurt you.
 2. Merge coflicts are often the result of auto-generated files.
 If the files are not an important Unity or C# file (`.cs`, `.binary`, `.prefab` etc), you can often utilize the version from `origin` or `local` with little problem.
 Once again, ask for help if unsure.
 4. If the merge conflict is contained within a code file and you wish to not overwrite entire files, files can be parsed line by line.
 Within almost any IDE or text editor such as [Visual Studio](https://code.visualstudio.com/), you can accept changes from one branch, combine, or accept neither.
 5. If a scene has a merge conflict, duplicate the  conflicted scene before merging and accept the incoming scene change.
 Otherwise scene data could get permanently lost.